 - $450 annual fee

-One thing to consider is that the annual fee for this card will increase from $95 to $125 on March 28, 2019.
-If you apply for the Marriott Bonvoy Business Card before the 28th, you’ll get the fee waived the first year and then pay $95 the second year before moving to the $125 fee starting on the third year.
-This means if you're eligible for the welcome offer, I would apply before March 28th.
-Here is a rundown of the card benefits:
+The annual fee for this card increased from $95 to $125 on March 28, 2019.
+Those who opened their Marriott Bonvoy Business Card before the 28th, had their first-year annual fee waived and will pay $95 the second year before moving to the $125 fee starting on the third year.
+Although the cost is now $125 per year, many small business owners will find this card's benefits more than compensate for the annual fee:

 - Earn 6X points at participating Marriott Bonvoy hotels; 4X points at gas stations, restaurants, and wireless telephone services purchased directly from US service providers, and shipping; and 2X points on everything else.